dagengine/dagengine/docs/api/hooks.md

 ---
 title: Plugin Hooks API
-description: Complete reference for all lifecycle hooks in dag-ai plugins
+description: Complete reference for all lifecycle hooks in dag-engine plugins
 ---

 # Plugin Hooks API

-Complete reference for all lifecycle hooks in dag-ai plugins.
+Complete reference for all lifecycle hooks in dag-engine plugins.

 ## Overview